GSA/api-documentation-template/README.md

 On your repository's "Code" tab, Click the edit button next to the label "View example documentation here".
 Change the description to fit your purposes and paste the URL from step 4 in the "Website" box.

 ## If You Decide Not To Fork It
-If you choose to use this template in some other fashion, please let us know by [adding an issue](https://github.com/GSA/api-documentation-template/issues) in this rep. (We would like to keep track of how it is benefitting other projects.)
+If you choose to use this template in some other fashion, please let us know by [adding an issue](https://github.com/GSA/api-documentation-template/issues) in this repository.
+(We would like to keep track of how it is benefitting other projects.)

 ## Helping us improve
 Please feel free to add issues and pull requests for any recommendations you think would be worthwhile for all users of the template.